 The plot moves right along, but it’s really the narrator that carries this story.
 I laughed my little brains out.
 I probably would have highlighted half the book, except that early on, Ella caught me marking a funny line and then proceeded to BEG to “write in mama’s book.”
 So, I guess I won’t be highlighting much anymore.

-Each chapter ends with a “questions for review” section, with each question delighting me more.
+Each chapter of The Templeton Twins ends with a “questions for review” section, with each question delighting me more.
 In the Prologue, for instance, the entire prologue is simply a large “The End” printed across the pages.
 The questions then are 1) “Did you Enjoy the Prologue” and 2) “Do you think it makes the slightest bit of difference to me whether you did or not?”

 A bit further: